-RJ45 Ports Auto sensing 10/100 Base-TX Connections
+RJ45 Ports Auto Sensing 10/100 Base-TX Connections

-Green LED lights when Power is supplied to the module
+Fiber Ports 100 Base-FX Connections (only on 7014FX2 model) Green LED lights when Power is supplied to the unit

-NOTE: The RJ45 data port has two LED's located at the side of the connector.
-The bottom LED indicates LINK status, and the top LED indicates ACTIVITY.
+NOTE: The RJ45 data port has two LED's located on each connector.
+The left LED indicates LINK status, and the right LED indicates ACTIVITY.